bugsbugsbux/notes-on-nix/notes-on-nix.md

 }
 ```

-The module system handles loading the modules specified in the "import"
+The module system handles loading the modules whose path is specified in
-field.
+the "import" field.
+If a module is called "directory/default.nix" it is
+also possible to use the path to the directory instead.
+(`imports = [ ./directory ];` instead of
+`imports = [ ./directory/default.nix ];`)

 When a module is a function, it is called by the module system
 with a set containing the following items:

 - `pkgs`: This provides access to nixpkgs.